nsencowi/fm-gh-bedrock-generator_rotating_text/README.md

 Initial release

 # 1 Description
-The script fetch all Total Sounding methods from a project, creates 3D borehole columns and interpolates a bedrock mesh.
+The script fetch all locations with Total Sounding (TOT) method from a project, creates 3D borehole columns and interpolates a bedrock mesh.

 ![Script layout](./figures/fig_1.PNG)